Tomato Lentil Soup

 Top view of a white cast iron pot full of red lentils and canned tomatoes.

-• Pour in broth (or water), season with salt and pepper, and cook.
+• Pour in broth, season, and cook.

 Top view of a white cast iron pot full of tomato lentil soup.